YahooArchive/cronshot/README.md

 'takeShotOnCallback': false,
 // If the loaded page has a non-200 status code, don't take a screenshot, cause an error instead.
 'errorIfStatusIsNot200': false,
-'silent': false
+// If you set this to true, then cronshot will not print out any success/error logs 'silent': false
 ```